rijahasan/rijahasan/README.md

 I’m a self-motivated and largely self-taught developer with a strong foundation in **data engineering and AI**.
 My work focuses on solving real-world problems through scalable architectures, intelligent systems, and robust data pipelines.
-I enjoy building end-to-end products that blend **machine learning**, **distributed systems**, and **clean software engineering**.

 ---